na-launch-workshop/workshop-nodejs-hello_nodejs/README.md

 - `TRANSLATION_FILE` (default: `translations.json`) – File located in the `resources/` directory that contains the greeting map.
 - `PORT` (default: `8080`) – Port for the HTTP server.

-All translations are stored in `resources/translations.json`, copied verbatim from the Quarkus project.
+All translations are stored in `resources/translations.json`